 Here are some more Father’s Day restaurant ideas.

 - Forget brunch, do lunch!
 A fancy brunch may be too much for dads in the morning, so why not try a special Father’s Day lunch menu?
-Creating new lunch specials, offering a great beer selection, and putting the afternoon baseball games on the TV might just be the perfect combination for families who want to celebrate more casually.
+Creating new lunch specials and offering a great beer selection might just be the perfect combination for families who want to celebrate more casually.

 - Fathers love free!
 There are plenty of creative ways to promote a restaurant on Father’s Day, but nothing gets dads going like free stuff.
 Whether it’s a free $25 gift card, a free sample of a menu item, or something more fun like a free bottle opener or coozie, restaurants can get some long-lasting promotion and credit with dads whenever they get something free of charge.

 - Get your game on!
 Adding some friendly competition to your restaurant’s father’s day festivities is a great way to keep families entertained.
-If you have an outdoor space, think about adding an area to play corn hole.
-Restaurants that want to include everyone can think about doing something even larger, like Father’s Day Trivia or Father’s Day Bingo.
+While patio games like corn hole are out this year, you could offer a low-contact or virtual Father’s Day Trivia or Father’s Day Bingo night.
 Restaurants with games are trending right now, so this may be the perfect excuse to see if it could be a regular part of your concept, especially when things start to open back up!

-With no clear tradition for Father’s Day, giving Dad exactly what he wants this weekend could set in motion a new custom for years to come: a great dinner at your restaurant.
+With no clear tradition for Father’s Day, giving Dad exactly what he wants this weekend could set in motion a new custom for years to come: a great dinner from your restaurant.